Jamie Dolan: Career

-Dolan began his career with Motherwell in the late 1980s and was at Fir Park for ten years before transferring to Dundee United at the start of the 1997–98 season.
-Within four months, Dolan reached the League Cup final with United, although he was as unused substitute despite featuring in each of the previous rounds.
+Dolan began his career with Motherwell in the late 1980s and was at Fir Park for ten years before transferring to Dundee United during the 1996–97 season.
+In 1997 Dolan reached the League Cup final with United, although he was as unused substitute despite featuring in each of the previous rounds.
 After two years at Tannadice, Dolan moved to Dunfermline, where he stayed for one season.
 A year at Livingston followed, which included a loan deal with Forfar Athletic and he spent his final playing season with Partick Thistle, retiring in 2002 after over 300 league games.

 Jamie started his career at Motherwell in the late mid eighties after being signed from Forgewood Boys Club.
 He appeared in the Youth Cup Final at under-18s level against Celtic in the 1986–87 season – hitting the bar with a header at 0–0 in a game 'Well went on to lose 2–1.

 However, the youth ranks could not contain the tenacious and brave midfield dynamo and he soon found himself promoted to the senior squad under Tommy McLean.
 He was a mainstay in the heart of the Motherwell midfield in the early to mid-nineties and formed part of a famous trio containing Paul Lambert and Billy Davies in 'Well's fantastic team of 1994–1996.
 In one game on 7 December 1996, having started in his usual midfield role, he even played in goal for the last 30 minutes against Celtic when Motherwell goalkeeper Scott Howie was taken off injured.
 Although Celtic scored one goal past Dolan – more the result of a short passback than a goalkeeping error – Motherwell's Ian Ross scored in the last minute of the game to secure a heroic 2–1 victory.

 In January 1997, Motherwell were desperate for a striker to score goals and keep them in the league.
 Alex McLeish turned to Owen Coyle of Dundee United but the only way United would let the striker go was if Dolan headed to Tannadice as part of a swap-deal.
 The move was agreed, and after more than two hundred games in claret and amber, Jamie headed to the east coast.

 After two seasons in tangerine, Dolan moved south to Fife to play for Dunfermline Athletic where he stayed for a year.
 A year at Livingston followed, which included a loan deal with Forfar Athletic.
 He spent his final playing season with Partick Thistle, retiring in 2002 after over 300 league games.

 Jamie remained active in the game and was involved in the Junior Leagues for many years.
 He also retained strong links with Motherwell Football Club, playing an active role in the former players club, and assisting the club with charity and sponsors events.

 Jamie played for the Motherwell Masters team and was a pivotal member of the squad that took the 2007 title, scoring the last goal in the final against Celtic.